Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Experiments

 To better understand VLP-attack, we provide the Grad-CAM~\cite{selvaraju2017grad} visualization for the multimodal adversarial samples, against ALBEF for the visual entailment task in Figure~\ref{fig:visualization_ve}.
 The heat map from Grad-CAM can show the attention of the target model for the images when making decisions.

 Compared the origin image-text pair with the multimodal adversarial samples in Figure~\ref{fig:visualization_ve} for the visual entailment task, we can observe that the prediction score of ALBEF for the ``entailment'' is reduced from 59.01\% to 3.43\% when the perturbation is added to the original image-text pair and the perturbation is in an imperceptible constraint.
+More visualization examples can be found in Appendix~\uppercase\expandafter{\romannumeral8}.